What is the Ethereum and Ethereum node?

 The Ethereum network aims to become the blockchain for a more decentralized internet, which means it needs to be reliable and scalable for use in real-world applications.
 One of the main ways that the network achieves this end goal is through nodes, which are computers/nodes that act as a point for sending and receiving data on the blockchain.
 There are different types of Ethereum node clients and each has its positive as well as negative outcomes.
 The most popular clients are Geth (the Go implementation) and Parity (the Rust implementation).
 Both have their merits, but the vast majority of Ethereum nodes use Geth, according to Ethernodes.

-Can the Ethereum node be synced on your own?
+Can you sync the Ethereum node on your own?

 The answer to this most frequently asked question is “YES”!